kisaacs/benchmark_charting/benchmark_run_scenarios.md

 ##### Prepare functions and parameters:

-Let’s consider, for a specific task, a programmer, named Robin, wrote a cool new function in C++ programming language called Perfecto.
-She wants to measure its performance and compare that with two other similar functions — Obsoleto and Coolio — for the exact same task.
+Let’s consider, for a specific task, a programmer, named Robin, wrote a cool new function called `Perfecto` into her C++ program.
+She wants to measure its performance and compare that with two other similar functions — `Obsoleto` and `Coolio` — for the exact same task.
 Let’s consider again these functions take 3 parameters— param1, param2, param3.
-Robin wants to measure the execution time of these functions.
+Robin wants to measure the execution time all three functions given the parameters.
 For example, if the task is to compute matrix multiplication, then a parameter could be the matrix size.

-##### Prepare a benchmark script for functions:
+##### Write a measurement script for functions:

-She writes a benchmark script, where she initializes the 3 parameters and passes them to the function “Perfecto” as parameters.
-She measures time before and after calling that function by using “clock()” function, and then takes the difference to measure the execution time.
-She prints out the measurement value in the standard output.
-She does the exact same steps with the other two functions Obsoleto and Coolio.
+Robin writes a performance measurement script.
+In the script, she initializes the 3 parameters and passes them to the function `Perfecto` as parameters.
+She measures time before and after calling that function by using the `clock()` function, and then takes the difference to measure the execution time.
+She prints out the measurement value to standard output.
+She does the exact same steps with the other two functions `Obsoleto` and `Coolio`.
 These are summarized in the following code snippet.

     #include <ctime>
     void Perfecto(double a, double b, double c) {